ATSM

 Is there a difference between the three sites?

-No, the three organizations work closely together and in collaboration with the teachers on the instructional teams.
+No, the three organizations work hand in hand and in collaboration with the teachers on the instructional teams.
 What has changed are the tutors:

 For each association, the proctors are selected and trained by the same professors who will be responsible for setting the exam questions on the day of the exam.